 Sony RX1 versus Sony A6000

-The Sony Cyber-shot DSC-RX1 and the Sony Alpha A6000 are two enthusiast cameras that were officially introduced, respectively, in September 2012 and February 2014.
+The Sony Cyber-shot DSC-RX1 and the Sony Alpha A6000 are two enthusiast cameras that were revealed to the public, respectively, in September 2012 and February 2014.
 The RX1 is a fixed lens compact, while the A6000 is a mirrorless interchangeable lens camera.
 The cameras are based on a full frame (RX1) and an APS-C sensor.
 Both cameras offer a resolution of 24 megapixel.

-The physical size and weight of the Sony RX1 and the Sony A6000 are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the RX1 – represents the basis for the calculations across all the size and weight measures).
+The side-by-side display below illustrates the physical size and weight of the Sony RX1 and the Sony A6000.
+Three successive views from the front, the top, and the rear are shown.
+All size dimensions are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the RX1 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A6000 is somewhat larger (9 percent) than the Sony RX1.
-Cameras intended for semi-professional or professional use tend to be a bit bulkier in order to give them the necessary ruggedness.
 In this context, it is worth noting that neither the RX1 nor the A6000 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the RX1 has a lens build in, whereas the A6000 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can find an overview of optics for the A6000 and their specifications in the Sony E-Mount Lens Catalog.